IncursusInc/sitecommander/README.md

-# drupalstat
+# SiteCommander
-DrupalStat is an interactive dashboard module to manage and monitor your Drupal 8 sites.
+SiteCommander is an interactive dashboard module to manage and monitor your Drupal 8 sites.

 NOTE: We have applied to have the project be promoted from a sandbox project to a full project on Drupal.org.
 Stay tuned!

-DrupalStat features include:
+SiteCommander features include:

 * CPU load average gauges, so you can monitor your server's workload
 * Implemented as a Drupal block, so you can put it on the same page as other blocks to make your own dashboard